• The Initiative

 How can I refer someone?

-To make a referral, please contact program staff Michelle Sanders ([email protected]) or Ariana White ([email protected]) or by phone at (213) 639-6448.
+To make a referral please contact program staff at [email protected] or by phone at (213) 639-6448.
 Please include client name, phone number, zip code, and estimated due date (EDD).
+The AAIMM Doula Program offers free doula support to for those that meet the following eligibility criteria: 18 or older (or foster youth), pregnant person, self-identifying as Black/African American and live in Los Angeles County.

 I’m pregnant.
 How can I get a doula?

 Self-referrals are accepted.
-Please contact program staff Michelle Sanders ([email protected]) or Ariana White ([email protected]) or by phone at (213) 639-6448.
+Please contact program staff at [email protected] or by phone at (213) 639-6448.
 Please include your name, phone number, zip code, and estimated due date (EDD).
+The AAIMM Doula Program offers free doula support to for those that meet the following eligibility criteria: 18 or older (or foster youth), pregnant person, self-identifying as Black/African American and live in Los Angeles County.

 Do I get to choose my own doula?